schrht/virt-utils/aliyun_list_flavors/README.md

 # Description

-List all the available instance types in Alibaba Cloud by the available zones.
+List all the available flavors (instance types) in Alibaba Cloud by the available zones.

 # Usage